youngwook06/ImpCon/README.md

-# ImpCon
+# Generalizable Implicit Hate Speech Detection using Contrastive Learning
-## Generalizable Implicit Hate Speech Detection using Contrastive Learning
+This repository contains the code for the paper *Generalizable Implicit Hate Speech Detection using Contrastive Learning*.